epicalex4444/4tccc_discord_bot/README.md

 shows 4tccc server invite link

 commands are set to ignore things past the last arguement, but the name arguements can have spaces so anything after a name will be part of the name
-discord has a charecter per message limit of 2000 so any message after that is sent as a hastebin link instead, this also keeps chats cleaner
+discord has a character per message limit of 2000 so any message after that is sent as a hastebin link instead, this also keeps chats cleaner